kamikat/moshi-jsonapi/README.md

 `resource.attrs()` is a shortcut to `resource.attributes()` casting attributes object to type expected by a caller (explicit type parameter may required in case of ambiguous context).

-Or, a group of resource
+or, a group of resource

 ```java
 Resource resources = document.data();